Commercial Roofing FAQ: your anxieties allayed, your doubts cleared

 Is commercial asphalt roofing as good as it is touted to be?

-Asphalt has dominated the steep slope roofing market in the US for quite some time, and its popularity remains undiminished particularly because of the dual option available to consumers.
+Asphalt has dominated the steep slope roofing market in the US for quite some time, and its popularity remains undiminished mainly because of the dual option available to consumers.
 In organic shingles, a wood base is saturated with asphalt and coated with a tough layer of colored mineral granules to project a tough exterior.
 Alternatively, a fiber glass base can be pre-coated with mineralized granules of varying colors that mimic superior roofing materials.
 Shingles adhering to norms set by the American Society for Testing and Materials (ASTM) are longer lasting and most fire resistant.

-Can commercial roofing ever be eco green?
+Can commercial roofing ever be eco-green?

 - Roofing lasts longer than what most warranties are willing to cover.